ziadbkh/cloudgene3/docs/developers/introduction.md

 This guide will walk you through creating a Cloudgene YAML file that acts as a bridge between the Nextflow pipeline and Cloudgene.
 We'll create a Cloudgene YAML file, define workflow steps, inputs, and outputs, and demonstrate how to set default parameters.

+The `nextflow_schema.json` and `cloudgene.yaml` files in Nextflow serve distinct purposes in managing pipeline parameters. `nextflow_schema.json` defines all possible parameters for a pipeline, including their types, default values, and validation rules, making it suitable for a broad range of use cases.
+It exposes all options and ensures proper configuration, which can sometimes be overwhelming for users.
+On the other hand, `cloudgene.yaml` is used when building a web service tailored to a specific use case.
+It simplifies the user experience by exposing only relevant parameters, setting defaults specific to the web service, and often combining multiple pipelines.
+This helps reduce the complexity for end-users by hiding unnecessary options and providing a focused, streamlined interface.
+While `nextflow_schema.json` maintains the pipeline’s flexibility, `cloudgene.yaml` adapts it for simplified, user-friendly execution through a web interface.

 ## Prerequisites

 Before you begin, ensure you have the following: